Jewelry Photographer Bay Area - San Francisco | Nationwide via Mail

 When photographing jewelry, the image is often larger than the product e.g. a ring is about an inch wide but a large zoom-able photograph of a ring is 8-10 inches wide.
 Due to this, minor scratches and dust that aren’t visible when looking at the product become visible in the photo.

 The ‘spot healing brush‘ feature in Photoshop is a frequently used tool in product photography.
 It’s a photoshop feature that easily lets you remove dust, scratches and blemishes from your product.
-Here is a video to illustrate how to use the spot healing brush on products.
+Look up a YouTube video to see how this works.

 Clone Tool

 In jewelry photography, the clone tool is typically used to replace stones.
 For example, say we have a ring that has multiple equal sized stones and one of them doesn’t sparkle well enough.
 I clone the stone that looks right and paste it on top of the bad stone to fix it.
-Used for any product that has a repeating pattern or design.
 I couldn’t find a good video to post on this but look it up on YouTube and watch a few videos to get an idea of how to use this.
 Very useful when working with jewelry that has a lot of small stones.

 For more on post processing in Photoshop, view the blog on retouching product photos.